Wise Online - View Week

 - Reports of flashbacks, nightmares, or intrusive thoughts

-Early Warning Signs of Emotional Exhaustion/ Empathy Fatigue
+Early Warning Signs Emotional Exhaustion/ Empathy Fatigue

 - Feeling emotionally exhausted and drained (unable to perform basic tasks)